walmartlabs/concord-website/docs/getting-started/concord-dsl.md

     - throw: "oh, something went wrong."
 ```

-Alternatively a caught exception can be thrown again using the `lastError` variable.
+Alternatively a caught exception can be thrown again using the `lastError` variable:

 ```yaml
 flows: